samarthtambad/mini-db/README.md

 #### Steps to run with reprozip
 ```reprounzip directory setup DBProject.rpz project```
 ```reprounzip directory run project```
-Note that our reprounzip run worked on multiple Linux environments and works on https://server.reprozip.org/.
+Note that our ```reprounzip run``` worked on multiple Linux environments and works on https://server.reprozip.org/.
-On certain environemtns we have experienced issues with ```numpy```.
+On certain environments we have experienced issues with ```numpy```.
 If this occurs, please defer to the steps below to run the source code.
 #### Steps to run without reprozip
 1. Make sure dependencies are installed as described in the next section
 2. Navigate inside ```mini-db``` folder
-3. To run it to, type the following:
+3. To run it, type the following:
 ```python3 -m minidb inputFile.txt```.
 (any input file name will work)
 This will run all the commands in your input file, for example ```inputFile.txt```.